CUTOUT ANIMATION – GROUP PROJECT

 2. Get suggestions and have your story approved

-3. Make your main Characters:
+3. Make your characters and objects:

-4. Create other figures and objects as necessary
+4. Create other figures and objects as necessary – you can colour backgrounds as well.

 Keep it simple (limit the amount of details),